AhmetZamanis/UsedCarKicksClassification/Report.md

 ![](Report_files/figure-commonmark/cell-90-output-1.png)

-We see very similar, steady curves for the class weighted models.
+We see very similar, smooth curves for the class weighted models.

 - The highest profits are reached at around 0.5 threshold probability, with 9.5k-10k cars purchased out of more than 14k.